J. K. Rowling: Marriage, divorce and single parenthood

 Rowling moved to Porto, Portugal, to teach English.

 Five months after arriving in Porto, Rowling met the Portuguese television journalist Jorge Arantes in a bar and found that they shared an interest in Jane Austen.
 The relationship was troubled, but they married on 16 October 1992.
 (Note: Pugh writes, "In a droll allusion to this ill-fated union, Professor Trelawney warns Lavender Brown, 'Incidentally, that thing you are dreading – it will happen on Friday the sixteenth of October'.")
 Their daughter Jessica Isabel Rowling Arantes (named after Jessica Mitford (Note: Rowling says that Jessica was named after Mitford and a boy would have been named Harry; according to Smith (2002), Arantes says that Jessica was named after Jezebel from the Bible.)) was born on 27 July 1993 in Portugal.
 By this time, Rowling had finished the first three chapters of Harry Potter and the Philosopher's Stone – almost as they were eventually published – and had drafted the rest of the novel.

 Rowling experienced domestic abuse during her marriage.
 Arantes said in June 2020 that he had slapped her and did not regret it.
 Rowling described the marriage as "short and catastrophic".
 She says she was not allowed to have a house key and that her husband used the growing manuscript of her first book as a hostage.
 Rowling and Arantes separated on 17 November 1993 after Arantes threw her out of the house; she returned with the police to retrieve Jessica and her belongings and went into hiding for two weeks before she left Portugal.
 In late 1993, with a draft of Harry Potter in her suitcase, Rowling moved with her daughter to Edinburgh, Scotland, planning to stay with her sister until Christmas.
-Her biographer Sean Smith raises the question of why Rowling didn't stay with her father.
+Her biographer Sean Smith raises the question of why Rowling did not stay with her father.
 Rowling has spoken of an estrangement from her father; he had married his secretary within two years of her mother's death, and The Scotsman reported that this caused a rift between his daughters and their father.